 Discount rates using a pre-tax rate that reflects the time value of money are used to calculate the net present value.
-These costs are charged against income in the consolidated income (loss) statement over the economic life of the related asset, through amortization using either the unit-of-production or the straight-line method.
-The corresponding liability is progressively increased as the effect of discounting unwinds creating an expense recognized in the consolidated statement of comprehensive income.
+These costs are charged against income in the consolidated statement of loss and comprehensive loss over the economic life of the related asset, through amortization using either the unit-of-production or the straight-line method.
+The corresponding liability is progressively increased as the effect of discounting unwinds creating an expense recognized in the consolidated statement of loss and comprehensive loss.

 Decommissioning costs are also adjusted for changes in estimates.
-Those adjustments are accounted for as a change in the corresponding capitalized cost, except where a reduction in costs is greater than the unamortized capitalized cost of the related assets, in which case the capitalized cost is reduced to nil and the remaining adjustment is recognized as an expense or credit in the consolidated statement of comprehensive income.
+Those adjustments are accounted for as a change in the corresponding capitalized cost, except where a reduction in costs is greater than the unamortized capitalized cost of the related assets, in which case the capitalized cost is reduced to nil and the remaining adjustment is recognized as an expense or credit in the consolidated statement of loss and comprehensive loss.